Analyse & practice 14 years of PYQs to crack UPSCPractice Now

 Explanation

-(b) A Money Bill has provisions for the custody of the Consolidated Fund of India or the Contingency Fund of India.
-This statement is also correct.
-A Money Bill does deal with the custody of these funds.
+Option B is correct.
+A Money Bill includes provisions regarding the custody of the Consolidated Fund of India or the Contingency Fund of India.
+This statement is correct.
+As per Article 110(1)(c) of the Constitution, a Money Bill may contain provisions related to the custody, withdrawal, and audit of funds from these financial accounts.

-(c) A Money Bill is concerned with the appropriation of money out of the Contingency Fund of India.
+Option C is incorrect.
+A Money Bill is concerned with the appropriation of money out of the Contingency Fund of India.
 This statement is not correct.
-The Contingency Fund of India is at the disposal of the President to meet unforeseen expenditure.
-Money Bills do not deal with the appropriation of money out of this fund.
+The Contingency Fund of India is under the disposal of the President of India to meet unforeseen expenditures, and its withdrawal is not governed by a Money Bill.
+Instead, Article 267(1) of the Constitution provides for its use, and the withdrawal of money from this fund is later regularized through an Appropriation Bill.

-(d) A Money Bill deals with the regulation of borrowing of money or giving of any guarantee by the Government of India.
+Option D is correct.
+A Money Bill deals with the regulation of borrowing of money or giving of any guarantee by the Government of India.
 This statement is correct.
-A Money Bill does deal with these matters.
+As per Article 110(1)(d), provisions regarding government borrowing, the issuance of guarantees, and financial obligations of the Government of India fall within the scope of a Money Bill.

 QUESTION 79